-The radio beeps once and displays Button Test on the first line.
+The radio beeps once and displays Button Test.

-The radio also displays the button/knob/PTT Button Command Opcode (BCO) and state (BCO/ state) on the screen (line 2) upon any button state changes.
+The radio also displays the Button Command Opcode (BCO) and state (BCO/state) on the screen upon any button state changes.

 Postrequisites: The radio must be powered off to end Test Mode.